Last Updated on

 As of April 15, 2020, HK Express is suspending all its flights until June 18, 2020.
 Check HK Express website for the latest information.

 The beauty of having Hong Kong as a travel hub is flying with HK Express.
 Also known as Hong Kong Express Airways Limited, the airline flies to many destinations in Asia including Japan, Vietnam, Korea and Thailand.

-As the first and only low-cost carrier in Hong Kong, HK Express has amazing promotions throughout the year.
-I flew with HK Express seven times over the last three years and saved a significant amount of money.
+As one of the Hong Kong budget airlines, HK Express has amazing promotions throughout the year.
+I flew with HK Express seven times over the last four years and saved a significant amount of money.
 So I want to share everything I know about the budget airline and how you can save money by flying with HK Express.

 How is Hong Kong Express Airways?

-And it is hard to compare the low-cost carriers with the major airlines because you get what you paid for.
+And it is hard to compare the low-cost airlines with the major airlines because you get what you paid for.

-However, I will share with you all the reasons why I like HK Express and why I think they are a good airline.
+However, I will share with you all the reasons why I like Hong Kong Express and why I think they are a good airline in my review.

 Ability to book a one-way ticket